Error-331/code_tests/docs/bible/links.md

 Taking Communion - June 26 (We should never forget what we deserve and what grace has done for us; God should have given us hell, but instead He have us heaven);

 The Fogged Mirror - June 27 (Fear God, listen to the Law, love the Christ);

+Spotting Guilt - June 28 (No one will escape the judgment of God);